rochelledavis/rochelledavis-portfolio/README.md

 ## Usage

-You can view my protfolio at https://rochelledavis.github.io/rochelledavis-portfolio/
+You can view my portfolio at https://rochelledavis.github.io/rochelledavis-portfolio/